 Your entry fee covers:

-- On 25-100km routes, a stew supper on Saturday evening.
+- A stew supper on arrival back in Hathersage on Saturday evening.

 - A scenic and challenging route, and all pre-event planning.

-Minimum age 20 (to comply with UKA rules)|
+|Gold Ultra challenge||Minimum age 20 (to comply with UKA rules)|

 |Silver challenge||Minimum age 18|

 16-17 year olds must be accompanied by their parent or legal guardian, they are not permitted as solo entrants.